 So this is our ‘Wise Up For Winter’ campaign, promoting the most important health - and incident-related topics to help inform you to be safe and well this winter.

-We responded to nearly 274,000 patients between November 2015 and February this year.
+We responded to nearly 274,000 patients between November 2015 and February 2016.
 Ten thousand more than the winter before.

 So we want to help people meet winter head-on, to be prepared, to save lives, keep an eye on those who might need some extra help, and spread the word about using NHS services in the best way possible.

 It’s an incredibly busy time for the ambulance service so we’re urging you to look after your health, to help reduce the chances they will need to call us and above all choose the right service for your needs – be that 111, your GP, local minor injuries unit or pharmacist.

 Please help us spread the vital health messages with friends and family who may not be online.
 You can find EEAST on Facebook, follow us on Twitter or Instagram using #winterwise to keep up to date with the winter tips.

 We will be running a series of Twitterthons from our control rooms and front-line ambulances.
 Plus blogs, short videos, polls, general advice and directions to information about staying well will appear on this page so please bookmark it.